AsafMazuz1/branch-creator-vs-extension/README.md

 - `branch-creator.prefixes`: An array of prefixes for branch names.
 Default is `["feature", "hotfix", "bugfix", "general"]`.
 - `branch-creator.branchNameSeparator`: The separator used in branch names.
 Default is `-`.
+- `branch-creator.validateWhiteList`: List of whitelist branch names that should not be validated.
+Defaults include `["master", "main", "develop", "staging", "HEAD -> origin/master"]`.

 ## Installation